apache/airflow/docs/apache-airflow/concepts/dags.rst

 .. note::

-    When using the ``@task_group`` decorator, the decorated-function's docstring will be used as the TaskGroups tooltip in the UI except when a ``toolip`` value is explicitly supplied.
+    When using the ``@task_group`` decorator, the decorated-function's docstring will be used as the TaskGroups tooltip in the UI except when a ``tooltip`` value is explicitly supplied.

 .. _concepts:edge-labels: